unm-digital-history/campus-history/essays/code/index.md

 ### Carousel
 Extra images that are cool but you don't know how to integrate in your essay?
 Use a slide carousel!
 There are two little bits of code to include, one to define your images, and another to actually display the carousel.
-The following code generates the slide deck underneath.

-Be sure to just copy and paste the entire chunck (both parts) and edit carefully.

 {% assign images =
 "images/mvh-construction.jpg,